-www.HEAT.net was an uber-matchup service à la Kali and M-Path with support for ladders, tournaments and other community builders in the games.
+www.HEAT.net was a player matchup service à la Kali and M-Path with support for ladders, tournaments and other community builders in the games.
 Any game that could be played over a LAN could be played on HEAT.

-A number of features made HEAT different then other online services at the time:
+A number of features made HEAT different than other online services at the time:

-- - HEAT had games exclusively developed for it.
-Some of these games were offered for free (via download or on the CD), such as Net Fighter, Alien Race, DeathDrome and the demo verison of Scud: Industrial Evolution.
+- HEAT had games exclusively developed for it.
+Some of these games were offered for free (via download or on the CD), such as Net Fighter, Alien Race, DeathDrome and the demo version of Scud: Industrial Evolution.

-Inside the HEAT Game box (which was transparent, an industry first) was the CD containing:
+Inside the HEAT Game box (which is transparent, an industry first) is the CD containing:

 - 4 HEAT-Only games (mentioned above)

-- a coupon for a 6 month subscription,
+- a coupon for a 6 month HEAT subscription

 There are no reviews for this game.